Therapy that goes somewhere

 Most of us know what we want to change.
 The harder question is why we can’t – and that’s rarely answered by insight alone.

-I work with your whole experience: not just your thoughts and story, but what’s happening in your body, your nervous system, and the ways you relate to yourself and others.
+I work with your whole experience: not just your thoughts and story but also what is happening in your body, your nervous system, and the ways you relate to yourself and others.
+I also work specifically with couples to explore patterns, communication, and connection.
 This is active, engaged therapy.
 I won’t just listen and nod.
 I’ll work with you closely, curiously, and with real skill to help you understand what’s happening and begin to shift it.

 What we might work on